 4. Be polite.
 This is a no-brainer… or should be.
 You’d be amazed how many people (often unintentionally) end up doing something silly that is easily avoidable:

-– Reply to emails.
+– Reply to emails/messages.
 You’d be surprised how many people don’t send a reply (even saying “thanks”) when you answer their questions.

 – Don’t be late.
 If keiko starts at 7pm, don’t turn up at 6:50pm.
 Be at the dojo (at least for your first time) about 30 minutes before class starts.